 A week has passed since the Big Game.
-Leftovers were consumed.
-Celebrations have ended. $7 million-dollar 30-second spots forgotten.
+Leftovers were consumer.
+Celebrations have ended. $7 million-dollar :30-second spots forgotten.
 Seriously, which commercials stand out now?
 With the channel shared among all these ads, let’s see why some have better recall and drive more conversions than others by considering the source and message of the communication model.

 According to USA Today’s Ad Meter Panel, it seems that the source variable of the persuasion matrix scored highest with panelists.
 The top five commercials all featured celebrities or dogs, arguably ranking very high on likeability (unless you only like cats), with the top spot going to The Farmer’s Dog.
 This commercial used an emotional appeal in its message to tug on the heart strings of anyone who loves their pet.

 While the ad definitely brought brand awareness, awareness ads don’t always drive conversions.
 However, social media data from marketing intelligence platform Influential and shared by MarTech , indicated that the commercial also delivered on purchase intent.
 The Farmer’s Dog spot sparked more purchase-related discussion on social media than any other ad.